On Approximating Multi-Criteria TSP: Approximation Algorithms for Multi-Criteria Max-TSP

-To obtain an algorithm, we have to find $\beta$ and $K$.
+For $H_0 = \tilde H_{-K}$, the set $P$ approximates $\tilde H_{-K}$, and $P \cup K$ yields a tour $H$ that approximates $\tilde H$.
+However, to obtain an algorithm, we have to find $\beta$ and $K$.
 So far, we have assumed that we already know the Hamiltonian cycles that we aim for.
-But there is only a polynomial number of possibilities for $\beta$ and $K$: For all $\beta$, we can assume that for all $i$ there is an edge with $w_i(e) = \beta_i$.
-Thus, for every $i$ there are at most $O(n^2)$ choices for $\beta_i$, hence at most $O(n^{2k})$ in total.
+But there is only a polynomial number of possibilities for $\beta$ and $K$: For all $\beta$ and for all $i \in [k]$, we can assume that there is an edge with $w_i(e) = \beta_i$.
+Thus, there are at most $O(n^2)$ choices for $\beta_i$, hence at most $O(n^{2k})$ in total.
 The cardinality of $K$ is bounded in terms of $f(k, \eps)$ as shown in the lemma above.
 For fixed $k$ and $\eps$, there is only a polynomial number of subsets of cardinality at most $f(k,\eps)$.
-In fact, we can restrict ourselves to the subsets $K$ that are path covers: A path cover is a subset $K$ of edges such that $K$ does not contain cycles and both the indegree and outdegree of every vertex is at most one.

 Overall, we obtain \apa\ (Algorithm~\ref{alg:maxatsp}) and the following theorem.